JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

 </figure>
 </details>

-The first thing you do after installing Git is to set up your identity.
+The first thing to do after installing Git is setting up your identity.
 Your username and email will be used to identify your commits.
-Use the following commands to set up your identity.
+Use the following commands to set it up:

 ``` bash
 git config --global user.name "your-username"